Updated on Sep 19, 2022

 Read more: 15 Business Loan Terms Every Entrepreneur Needs to Know

-Any entrepreneur who has applied for finance and has been unsuccessful has the right to inquire with the institution representatives the reason/s as to why their application for funding was declined.
+Any entrepreneur who has applied for finance and has been unsuccessful has the right to inquire with the institution representatives about the reason/s as to why their application for funding was declined.

-The SME Report shows that most SMEs have poor knowledge of their business’ credit record, with 61% not knowing their businesses credit score, yet this remains the standard way that funders access their credit worthiness.
+The SME Report shows that most SMEs have poor knowledge of their business’ credit record, with 61% not knowing their businesses’ credit score, yet this remains the standard way that funders access their creditworthiness.

-What business owners need to know is that as part of the application process, all lenders will perform credit checks, conduct searches on court judgements to rate your risk.
-To lenders a bad credit score means there is a high risk of the loan not being paid back.
+What business owners need to know is that as part of the application process, all lenders will perform credit checks, and conduct searches on court judgements to rate your risk.
+To lenders, a bad credit score means there is a high risk of the loan not being paid back.
 It’s therefore important that business owners run a credit check with the various bureaus before approaching a lender.

 But what is a credit score and how does it work in South Africa?
 Your credit score is an indicator of your chance of default.
 The higher the score the less risk your business poses to a lender.
 In South Africa credit scores are generally measured on a scale of 300 and 850 with 580 to 669 considered as a medium risk score.